-How to: Protection for "whistle-blowing" employees
+Protection for "whistle-blowing" employees in New Zealand

-The PROTECTED DISCLOSURES ACT 2000 protects you if you disclose information about illegal or harmful acts that are committed by your employer or by one of your co-workers.
+The NZ PROTECTED DISCLOSURES ACT 2000 protects you if you disclose information about illegal or harmful acts that are committed by your employer or by one of your co-workers.
 Employees who do this are sometimes referred to as "whistle-blowers".

 If your disclosure of the information is covered by the Act, no-one can take any legal or disciplinary action against you.
 If your employer retaliates in some way at work, you can bring a personal grievance.
 Your protection against legal action also applies if you've already left the job at the time that you disclose the information.